jakebathman/tailwindcss-uk-docs/source/docs/controlling-file-size.blade.md

 If you can't use Purgecss for one reason or another, you can also reduce Tailwind's footprint by removing unused values from [your configuration file](/docs/configuration).

-The default theme provides a very generous set of colors, breakpoints, sizes, margins, etc. to make sure that when you pull Tailwind down to prototype something, create a CodePen demo, or just try out the workflow, the experience is as enjoyable and fluid as possible.
+The default theme provides a very generous set of colours, breakpoints, sizes, margins, etc. to make sure that when you pull Tailwind down to prototype something, create a CodePen demo, or just try out the workflow, the experience is as enjoyable and fluid as possible.

-We don't want you to have to go and write new CSS because we didn't provide enough padding helpers out of the box, or because you wanted to use an orange color scheme for your demo and we only gave you blue.
+We don't want you to have to go and write new CSS because we didn't provide enough padding helpers out of the box, or because you wanted to use an orange colour scheme for your demo and we only gave you blue.

 This comes with a trade-off though: the default build is significantly heavier than it would be on a project with a purpose-built configuration file.

 Here are a few strategies you can use to keep your generated CSS small and performant.

-### Limiting your color palette
+### Limiting your colour palette

-The default theme includes a whopping [93 colors](/docs/colors) used for backgrounds, borders, text, and placeholders, all of which also have `hover:` and `focus` variants, as well as responsive variants at the five default screen sizes.
+The default theme includes a whopping [93 colours](/docs/colours) used for backgrounds, borders, text, and placeholders, all of which also have `hover:` and `focus` variants, as well as responsive variants at the five default screen sizes.

-This means that by default, there are 5580 classes generated from this color palette out of 12,230 classes total in the entire default build.
+This means that by default, there are 5580 classes generated from this colour palette out of 12,230 classes total in the entire default build.

-Very few projects actually need this many colors, and removing colors you don't need can have a huge impact on the overall file size.
+Very few projects actually need this many colours, and removing colours you don't need can have a huge impact on the overall file size.

-Here's how using a smaller color palette affects the final size:
+Here's how using a smaller colour palette affects the final size:

 | Colors         | Original | Minified |   Gzip | Brotli |
 | -------------- | -------: | -------: | -----: | -----: |